 The time needed to integrate recurring and subscription billing systems depend on the type of software or payment processor used.
 However, if you are using a payment processor or software mentioned in the above answer, there won’t be much time involved with the integration or set-up.

-Ready to Get Started with Recurring Billing or Subscription Billing?
+Ready to Get Started with Different Billing Systems?

 In this blog, you have learned about the differences of recurring and subscription billing with a closer look into the ways both the modules intersect at certain points.
 There are benefits associated with both the models.
 As a business, it depends on your objectives and how you plan your pricing strategy.